sjdaws/vocal/readme.md

 <a name="recursion"></a>
 ## Recursive Operation

-One of the primary features of Vocal is recursive valdation and recursive saving via relationships.
+One of the primary features of Vocal is recursive validation and recursive saving via relationships.
 This makes it possible to validate and save entire record sets in one go.

 This means we can work on a single page without involving multiple controllers.

-For example, if we had a users on our site, and they had an address book each we may fetch the record for the address book page like so:
+For example, if we had an address book for each of our users on our site, and we want to give them an page so they can add/edit/delete addresses we would probably fetch the record(s) for the address book page like so:

 ```php
 public function get()